hominid101/enron-fraud/README.md

 After adding "with\_poi", and removing a text feature called "email_address", we end up with effectively 20 features.
 How do we know which features indicate a "poi" ?
-We start with measuring the importance each individual feature with the Decision Tree classifier.
+We start by measuring the importance of each individual feature with the Decision Tree classifier.
 In this context, the importance of a feature defined as the reduction of the impurity criterion brought by that feature.
 Features with higher importance are likely to have higher